doujones83/awscloudproject/README.md

 # awscloudproject

 1) Set AWS Free Tier account so incorporating cloud services are easier.
-2) Created a Lucid Chart account so creating Diagrams to give an visual overview of any progress.
+2) Created a Lucid Chart account to create Architecture Diagrams of any progress.
 3)